SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 We will start by making a quick hello world to verify that Go and VSCode are both setup properly.
 During this you will see notifications popup from VSCode to install go plugins for [linting](https://www.google.com/search?q=linter) and autocomplete.

 On the first start screen hit the Open folder button and create a folder for your projects under `C:\Users\{username}\Go\src\` (Windows) or `/home/{username}/go/src` (Linux).
 Inside you will want to add a folder for your hello world project.
 We will be calling it `hello`.
 Hit new File and type `hello.go`.
-Almost emmediately I was presented with a plugin installer for Go.
+Almost Immediately I was presented with a plugin installer for Go.

 ![Golang Install Plugin](/uploads/2019/06/golang-extension.png)

 Moments after it installs it recommends other plugins.
 I just hit `install all`.
-This will help you get started with go alot quicker than ussual by adding many features lacking by default in the editor.
+This will help you get started with go much quicker than ussual by adding many features lacking by default in the editor.

 ![Golang Install All](/uploads/2019/06/golang-plugins-all.png)